Land Acknowledgement

-Before the Earth beneath our feet was called Rolling Ridge,
+Before the earth beneath our feet was called Rolling Ridge,

 before there was the Commonwealth of Massachusetts,